peppelinux/federation-wallet/openid-federation-wallet-1_0.md

 # Implementation Considerations for the Offline Flows

-TBD: usage of static trust chain having at least a trust anchor in vommcommon  the requestor
+TBD: usage of static trust chain having at least a Trust Anchor in common with the requestor

 # Acknowledgments